Ignition magneto: Design

 A simple magneto (an electrical generator using permanent magnets) is able to produce relatively low voltage electricity, however it is unable to produce the high voltages required by a spark plug as used in most modern engines (aside from diesel engines).
 An ignition magneto also includes an electrical transformer, which converts the electricity to a higher voltage (with the trade-off being a corresponding reduction in the output current).

-In the type known as a shuttle magneto, the engine rotates a coil of wire between the poles of a magnet.
-In the inductor magneto, the magnet is rotated and the coil remains stationary.

-As the magnet moves with respect to the coil, the magnetic flux linkage of the coil changes.
-This induces an EMF in the coil, which in turn causes a current to flow.
-One or more times per revolution, just as the magnet pole moves away from the coil and the magnetic flux begins to decrease, a cam opens the contact breaker (called “the points” in reference to the two points of a circuit breaker) and interrupts the current.
-This causes the electromagnetic field in the primary coil to collapse rapidly.
-As the field collapses rapidly there is a large voltage induced (as described by Faraday's Law) across the primary coil.

 As the points begin to open, point spacing is initially such that the voltage across the primary coil would arc across the points.
 A capacitor is placed across the points which absorbs the energy stored in the leakage inductance of the primary coil, and slows the rise time of the primary winding voltage to allow the points to open fully.
-The capacitor's function is similar to that of a snubber as found in a flyback converter.